10/24/2024

 It’s challenging to allocate costs accurately to departments without accurate usage data.
 This lack of visibility hinders showback or chargeback processes, as license usage is a critical data point for calculating department-specific expenses and ensuring fair resource distribution.

-Managing software licenses isn’t just about compliance – it’s about maximizing value, reducing waste, and improving decision-making.
+Beyond compliance, managing software licenses plays a key role in reducing costs and aligning IT decisions with business goals.
 Effective license management controls costs, boosts efficiency, and ensures alignment between IT and business objectives.

 Enterprise Software License Management